aoterodelaroza/acpdb/README.md

 ## Definitions

 - Property type: a type of calculated property.
-At present, only total energies and energy differences are allowed property types.
+Can be scalar or a vector.

 - Structure: the structural information about a molecule or crystal (atomic positions, unit cell, charge, multiplicity, etc.).